idxbroker/wordpress-plugin/readme.txt

 == Screenshots ==

-1. Modify your Omnibar settings to give visitors the option to search by over a dozen different MLS fields.
+1. IMPress Omnibar Widget.
+Modify your Omnibar settings to give visitors the option to search by over a dozen different MLS fields.
+2. Grab or reset your API key from within your IDX Broker Dashboard under Home > Access Control.
+3. Guided Setup for ease of getting started.
+4. Simply add your API key, click a button to auto-generate a wrapper page to ensure that your IDX Broker pages synchronize with the header, sidebar, and footer of your WordPress website.
+Note: IDX content is co-brandable, and hosted on a subdomain of your primary domain.
+IDX content is integrated, not framed.
+5. Easily add IMPress widgets and IDX Dashboard widgets to your posts, pages, and theme's widget areas with Gutenburg Blocks.
+6. With the IDX shortcode interface, you can easily add shortcodes to your posts and pages.
+(Classic Editor)
+7. The Omnibar Search Widget allows your visitors to view a live search of City, State, Subdivision, Area, or any advanced fields from your MLS.
+8. IMPress Widget Examples (Carousel, Lead Signup)
+9. IMPress Widget Examples (Showcase, City Links, Lead Login)
+10. Quickly add any IDX Broker pages to your site's navigation menus for site visitors.
-2. IMPress will sync with your IDX Broker account and display all of your leads within your WordPress Dashboard.
+11. IMPress will sync with your IDX Broker account and display all of your leads within your WordPress Dashboard.
+12. Add leads from your WordPress Dashboard and they will automatically sync with your IDX Broker account.
-3. Edit leads directly from within your WordPress Dashboard.
+13. Edit leads directly from within your WordPress Dashboard.
 Changes will sync with your IDX Broker account.
-4. Add leads from your WordPress Dashboard and they will automatically sync with your IDX Broker account.
-5. View popular listing pages (stats pulled from IDX Broker) and leads from your IMPress Dashboard.
+14. View popular listing pages (stats pulled from IDX Broker) and new leads from your WordPress Dashboard.
-6. IMPress Listings (a separate plugin, part of the IMPress Suite) will pull all of your featured listing data into WordPress so that you can host the content on your root domain.
+15. IMPress Listings will pull all of your featured listing data into WordPress so that you can host the content on your root domain with .
 Note: At this time this feature is limited to only your Featured listings.
-7. The Omnibar Search Widget allows your visitors to view a live search of City, State, Subdivision, Area, and more.
-8. With the IDX shortcode interface, you can easily add shortcodes to your posts and pages.
-9. Simply add your API key and click a button to auto-generate a wrapper page to ensure that your IDX Broker pages synchronize with the header, sidebar, and footer of your WordPress website.
-Note: IDX content is co-brandable, and hosted on a subdomain of your primary domain.
-IDX content is integrated, not framed.
-10. Pull or reset your API key from within your IDX Broker Dashboard.
-11. View all the IDX Broker page traffic history for each of your leads.
+16. View all the IDX Broker page traffic history for each of your leads.
 One-click access to the IDX Broker Dashboard to create a new saved search or property for the lead based on traffic history.
-12. View Saved Searches created by or for your lead.
-One-click access to your IDX Broker Dashboard in order to create new saved searches, toggle emails on, or edit an existing search.
+17. View Saved Searches created by or for your lead.
+One-click access to your IDX Broker Dashboard in order to create new saved searches, toggle email updates on, or edit an existing search.
-13. View Saved Properties created by or for your lead.
+18. View Saved Properties created by or for your lead.
 One-click access to your IDX Broker Dashboard in order to create new saved properties, toggle emails on (for changes to property status, price, or other details), or remove an existing saved property.

 == Changelog ==